artevelde-uas/canvas-lms-theme-dev/README.md

     npm install @artevelde-uas/canvas-lms-app @some-org/plugin @some/plugin-with-options

-Or Yarn:
+Or `Yarn`:

-    Yarn add @artevelde-uas/canvas-lms-app @some-org/plugin @some/plugin-with-options
+    yarn add @artevelde-uas/canvas-lms-app @some-org/plugin @some/plugin-with-options

 Just import your plug-ins and add them to the app.
 Some plug-ins accept an additional options object.